What Is Rebar?

 i) During setting, cement concrete shrinks and grips the rebars perfectly.
 This effect develops a perfect bond between concrete and steel and enables concrete to transfer its stresses to steel after it has cracked.

 ii) The coefficient of linear expansion of steel is almost the same as concrete.
 This helps to prevent setting up internal stresses within RCC members due to the increase or decrease of temperature.

-iii) Tensile strength of steel is very high.
+iii) The tensile strength of steel is very high.

 iv) Coating of cement concrete around steel bars protects the steel from corrosion and other atmospheric effects.

 iii) Steel is the cheapest and easily available material.